 Behind the Black: When the native girls are frolicking at the waterfall, one of them backs into a Japanese soldier.
 Even if she was unaware of him, the other girls, facing her, should certainly have seen him.

-Billing Displacement: While Alec Guinness' Nicholson and Sessue Hayakawa's Saito are clearly the film's most important characters, both are billed beneath William Holden (Shears) and Jack Hawkins (Warden).
+Billing Displacement: While Alec Guinness' Nicholson and Sessue Hayakawa's Saito are clearly the film's most important characters, Guinness is billed beneath William Holden (Shears) and Hayakawa is billed beneath both Holden and Jack Hawkins (Warden).

 Book Ends: A shot of a hawk soaring in the air opens and closes the film.